jacqueline-lam/rails-bolderer-app/spec.md

-# Requirements
+# Specifications for the Rails Assessment

+Specs:
-[ ] Use the Ruby on Rails framework.
+- [x] Using Ruby on Rails for the project

-Your models must:
+- [x] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
+- [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)

-[ ] • Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships
+- [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+- [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)

-[ ] • Include a many-to-many relationship implemented with has_many :through associations.
-The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user
+- [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)

-[ ] Your models must include reasonable validations for the simple attributes.
-You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.

-[ ] You must include at least one class level ActiveRecord scope method. a.
-Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort).

-p[ Your application must provide standard user authentication, including signup, login, logout, and passwords.

-[ ] Your authentication system must also allow login from some other service.
-Facebook, Twitter, Foursquare, Github, etc...

-[ ] You must include and make use of a nested resource with the appropriate RESTful URLs.

-[ ] • You must include a nested new route with form that relates to the parent resource

-[ ] • You must include a nested index or show route

-[ ] Your forms should correctly display validation errors.

-[ ] a.
-Your fields should be enclosed within a fields_with_errors class

-[ ] b.
-Error messages describing the validation failures must be present within the view.
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [ ] Include signup (how e.g. Devise)
+- [ ] Include login (how e.g. Devise)
+- [ ] Include logout (how e.g. Devise)
+- [ ] Include third party signup/login (how e.g. Devise/OmniAuth)
+- [x] Include nested resource show or index (URL e.g. users/2/recipes)
+- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)

+Confirm:
-[ ] Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app. rails
+- [ ] The application is pretty DRY
-[ ] • Logic present in your controllers should be encapsulated as methods in your models.
+- [ ] Limited logic in controllers

-[ ] • Your views should use helper methods and partials when appropriate.
+- [ ] Views use helper methods if appropriate

-[ ] • Follow patterns in the Rails Style Guide and the Ruby Style Guide.

-[x] Do not use scaffolding to build your project.
-Your goal here is to learn.
-Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
+- [ ] Views use partials if appropriate

 # Blog post
 URL:

+# Additional Notes:

-# Feature requests
+## Feature requests
 * Scope method: filter Problem by problem.grade, style.name, problem.date (problems_sent_this_month)
   * format problem creation date by "Month, year"
 * Model method: